jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_line_set_width.rs - An example of formatting the line width in a chart element.

+* doc_chart_marker.rs - An example of adding markers to a line chart.

+* doc_chart_marker_set_automatic.rs - An example of adding automatic
+  markers to a line chart.

+* doc_chart_marker_set_size.rs - An example of adding markers to a line chart with user defined size.

+* doc_chart_marker_set_type.rs - An example of adding markers to a line chart with user defined marker types.

 * doc_chart_pattern_fill.rs - An example of setting a pattern fill for a chart element.